Man shooting woman with his 35mm film camera.

 7. Ilford HP5 Plus 400

-Best B&W for Portraits
+Best B&W For Portraits

 It’s classic, forgiving, and emotional.
 HP5 Plus is my go-to for black and white portraits for its rich tones, smooth shadows, and timeless grain.
 It gives more a creamy contrast that only Ilford can produce, a cult favorite for most monochrome purists.